vnotex/vnote/src/resources/docs/shortcuts_en.md

 Display shortcuts documentation.

 ## Navigation Mode
-Within the Captain MOde, `W` will turn VNote into **Navigation Mode**.
+Within the Captain Mode, `W` will turn VNote into **Navigation Mode**.
 In this mode, VNote will display at most two characters on some major widgets, and then pressing corresponding characters will jump to that widget.

 # Vim Mode
 VNote supports a simple but useful Vim mode, including **Normal**, **Insert**, **Visual**, and **VisualLine** modes.